o-o-overflow/scoring-playground/README.md

    the same algorithm and the same parameters we used in the Defcon 2019 quals.
    You can then run `./scorep.py -w dc19 data_2019.json` to save this result as a reference file for future comparisons.
 3. Time to play.
-Run the tool without parameters to see all its option.
+Run the tool without parameters to see all its options.

 ### Examples (basic use)